 As long as your thyroid releases the right amounts of these hormones at the right time, your system functions normally and like clockwork.
-But sometimes your thyroid doesn’t produce enough hormones, or produces far too much of one hormone, upsetting this precision and resulting in an imbalance in your body.
-This condition is known as hypothyroidism.
+But sometimes your thyroid doesn’t produce enough hormones, or produces far too much of one hormone.
+This imbalance can upset this precision and resulting in an imbalance in your body.
+This condition that is commonly known as hypothyroidism.

 Dr. John Lee – The Thyroid Expert

 I was fortunate enough to attend a most informative seminar held in New Zealand in 2004 by Dr John Lee, leading thyroid expert from Australia.
 Dr Lee specializes in thyroid conditions.
 I was amazed to see so many medical doctors sit up and take notice when it came to Dr. Lee discussing the many pitfalls and “errors of judgement” when it came to identifying, recognizing and then effectively treating the thyroid patient.

 Dr. Lee helps patients in his clinic with hormonal imbalances with natural hormone therapies.
 The seminar was very well attended with a mixture of general medical practitioners as well as the odd natural medicine practitioner.
 Dr. Lee mentioned that giving conventional Synthroid or Levothyroxin (T4) was not a good idea.
 Each patient with an underactive thyroid (hypothyroidism) requires careful balancing when it comes to their nutritional requirements.
 Some need selenium, many need iodine assessment and supplementation.
 Yet many others will benefit from a thyroid glandular supplement.